• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Lighter weight for improved player comfort during extended performances

-Gibson kept reasonably detailed production records of all the instruments it produced from the 1930s and onward, allowing us to understand the scope of SG Junior production.
-In total 18997 guitars shipped between 1961 and 1970, with 1965, and then 1964 the peak years.
+Gibson kept reasonably detailed production records from the 1930s and onward, which helps you understand the scope of SG Junior production.

 The SG Junior was an immediate success, appealing to both students and professional musicians who appreciated its straightforward design and powerful sound.
 Notable early adopters would eventually include rock legends who discovered that this "student guitar" could deliver professional-level performance.